Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_3/README.md

 1. Copy the block for the losers report and paste it below itself.

-2. In the `runRealTimeReport` block you just pasted, modify the `algorithm`, `dateGranlularity`, `dateFrom`,  and `sortMethod` parameters.
+2. In the `report.run` block you just pasted, modify the `algorithm`, `dateGranlularity`, `dateFrom`,  and `sortMethod` parameters.
 Notice the lack of a space when setting `sortMethod` to `mostpopular`.
 It is also the default value and could be removed as well.

     ```javascript
     "algorithm": "most popular",